 As explained above, the electricity sector will as a general rule no longer receive quotas in the EU ETS from 2013, but most of the new member states (EU-12) will nevertheless continue to allocate quotas to their power installations.
 Our welfare results may provide some indications about the benefits of departing from free allocation to this sector, or alternatively, the costs of continuing this practice.
-Note, however, that the allocation mechanism used for this sector in the EU ETS is not the most costly one in our analysis (A3), but rather a mixture of two others (A2 and A4).
+Note, however, that the allocation mechanism used for this sector in the EU ETS is not the most costly one in our analysis (A4), but rather a mixture of two others (A2 and A3).
 On the other hand, with different allocation rules across countries, additional inefficiencies may arise.

 The remaining sectors of the EU ETS will still receive substantial amounts of quotas, using a mixture of allocation mechanism A3 and A4.
-Our analysis may suggest that this could be quite costly for the EU compared to pure auctioning.
-However, the objective of free allocation to these sectors is to prevent carbon leakage (cf. Böhringer et al., 2010).
-Thus, it is difficult to judge in general whether the extra costs showing up in our analysis are higher or lower than the eventual benefits of reduced leakage.
-Still, our results suggest that free allocation of quotas to sectors with little or no carbon leakage is suboptimal.
+The objective of free allocation to these sectors, however, is to prevent carbon leakage (cf. Böhringer et al., 2010).
+Thus, it is difficult to judge the EU's upcoming allocation rules merely based on our study.
+However, any gains from avoiding carbon leakage through free allocation of quotas must be weighed against the possible extra welfare costs as demonstrated in our analysis.
+For sectors with little or no carbon leakage, our results indicate that free allocation of quotas may be costly to society when quotas are conditioned on current activity, and that the extra welfare costs of departing from auctioning or unconditional allocation might be substantial.